zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-For our first implemenation we have a lot of leg work to do so let us dig
+We have a lot of leg work for our first implementation, so let us dig
 directly into it.
-We need to define our class, our constructor and we already
-need to implement the necessary restriction for our constructor.
+We need to define our class and constructor, and we already need to implement the necessary restriction for our constructor.

 ### Class declaration